Making it Look Easy with Amanda Eisel

 This is the reality Amanda recognized in the midst of a daunting career decision.
 She recalled, “I kept going back and forth and my husband asked me, ‘What’s the worst that could happen?’
 I realized maybe I would go one direction and later wish I hadn’t, but then I could just do something else.”

 If you’re finding yourself paralyzed by a decision, face your fears head-on.
 Ask, “What’s the worst that could happen?”
-You might be pleasantly surprised with what you find.
+You may be pleasantly surprised by what you find.

 You can’t do it all.
 But you can do what matters to you.
 The key is setting appropriate boundaries.